RudranshJha/Portfolio/README.md

 https://zenodo.org/records/20558804 (yes I will get it on arxiv eventually) (presently submitted to Physical Review E.)

+Summary (just read the paper instead this has none of the math here; haven't included everything here):

 ▪ Used Lagrange Spaces(not to be confused with Lagrangian Mechanics) to create a framework for non-equilibrium systems valid at arbitrary distance from      equilibrium

 ▪ Lagrangian allows for asymmetry in velocities (due to non linear odd terms) which basically represents dissipative anisotropy.
 We dont use finsler spaces  here because they'd restrict entropy production to be 2 homogenous in fluxes